micropython/micropython/README.rst

    possible to fix code that causes nasty crashes by making it available through mass storage after the crash.
 A reset (the button) is needed after it's fixed to get back into normal mode.
 -  RGB status LED indicating CircuitPython state.
+   - One green flash - code completed without error.
+   - Two red flashes - code ended due to an exception.
+   - Three yellow flashes - safe mode.
+May be due to CircuitPython internal error.
--  Re-runs ``code.py`` or other main file after file system writes over USB mass storage.
+-  Re-runs ``code.py`` or other main file after file system writes by a workflow.
 (Disable with ``supervisor.disable_autoreload()``)
 -  Autoreload is disabled while the REPL is active.
 -  Main is one of these: ``code.txt``, ``code.py``, ``main.py``,